 Mark Horton is Professor in Archaeology at the University of Bristol.
 His research is maritime and historical archaeology and he has conducted archaeological excavations around the world, including North America, East Africa, the Caribbean and Sri Lanka, as well as in Britain.
 His particular interest is in coastal communities and their legacies, as well as industrial archaeology.
 In 2006-7 he led a project that digitised the papers of Isambard Kingdom Brunel.
 Beyond his academic work, Mark is also well known as a TV presenter and presented BBC Coast between 2005 and 2016.
 His paper at BathIRON will combine many of his interests by examining the legacy of iron on the coast – its structures from engineering, ports and ships to piers, bridges and lighthouses, and the particular challenges in its preservation and conservation.

-The Institute of Conservation Metals Group will be holding their annual conference on the theme: Traditional Craft Skills in Metals Conservation at the Guildhall on Friday 15th June 2018.
-Icon currently have a live call for papers, so if you would like to take part please see their website for more information.
+The Institute of Conservation Metals Group will be holding their annual conference on the theme: Traditional Craft Skills in Metals Conservation at the Guildhall on Friday 15th June 2018 with a wide-ranging and varied programme.
+You can book tickets here.

-An exciting programme of talks by and for craft practitioners held in the intimate space of the Guildhall’s Council Chamber, including a private screening of The Devil’s Blacksmith documentary about Walfrid Huber’s recreation of the magnificent Notre Dame hinges.
+An exciting programme of talks by craft practitioners and conservation specialists held in the intimate space of the Guildhall’s Council Chamber, including the debut screening in the UK of The Devil’s Blacksmith documentary about Walfrid Huber’s recreation of the magnificent Notre Dame hinges.